chfoo/cobbletext/README.md

 Placing libraries in the same directory as the executable might not work.
 You can temporarily specify a search path using the `DYLD_LIBRARY_PATH` environment variable.
 For example: `DYLD_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.

+Use `otool` to inspect your application's library dependencies.
+The libraries may be linked into a hardcoded path which may not exist on another system.
+Or the libraries use `@rpath/` prefix but your application does not specify an rpath.
+Use `install_name_tool` to change the names.

 ### Linux

 You can temporarily include library paths using the `LD_LIBRARY_PATH` environment variable.
 For example: `LD_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.
 The `ldd` command and setting the environment variable `LD_DEBUG=libs` can be useful.